ihzhang/Municipal-Boundary-Changes/README.md

 * state laws database: contains code and compiled state laws governing annexations -- not used in paper.

 You can find all results -- in the raw form and in the formatted form -- in the folder called "results".
+There are sub-folders labeled according to the time interval:
+* t0020: this the 6-year period used in the core analysis
+* one_year: this is the 1-year period used in supplementary analysis
+* two_year: this is the 2-year period used in supplementary analysis
+* supplementary: these contains outputs from robustness/sensitivity analyses mentioned in the paper
+* maps: these contain the outputs from CODE_11
+* analysis.RData is an RData file saving files from CODE_9, which I often used as a way to store outputs when putting down/picking up various aspects of the analysis.